Metro-Records/la-metro-councilmatic/wiki/debugging.md

 "last updated" flags not behaving as the scrapers expect: Problems in the data not appearing in the API.
 In addition to the API not containing every element, the "last updated" flags are not always updated when an item is updated.
 We have high freqency scrapers that try to only captures recently changed events, and then a nightly scraper that scrapes everything.

-## Deployment

-[describe where things are deployed; what they are called]

-### Practices

-Do not deploy during meetings or on Friday.

-### Solr

-Link to the README.
-Plus, other information?